ugwucharles/twodawn/docs/DEPLOY_RENDER.md

 Checklist for tomorrow
 - [ ] Confirm Web Service env includes DB_* and APP_KEY
 - [ ] Choose an object store (S3/R2/Spaces) and set FILESYSTEM_DISK=s3 + provider envs
+- [ ] If using GHCR: set Render Image URL to ghcr.io/<owner>/2dawn:latest and (if private) add registry credentials
 - [ ] Upload a flyer on an event → confirm it loads
 - [ ] Do a test checkout with Paystack test card → confirm tickets + QR
 - [ ] Set APP_URL to your final domain (Render or custom)